-This lounge operator runs a small network of just over 140 high-quality lounges at 35 airports in 16 countries, including two in Australia.
+Plaza Premium runs a small network of just over 120 high-quality lounges at 30 airports in 16 countries, including now three in Australia.

-Unlimited access to all lounges is granted to American Express Platinum Charge cardholders and some Plaza Premium lounges are part of the Priority Pass network, which can be accessed with some other credit cards.
+Unlimited access to all lounges is granted to American Express Platinum Charge Card Members.
+Some Plaza Premium lounges are part of the Priority Pass network, which can be accessed with some other credit cards.

-This lounge opened in the first half of 2016 and reviews are talking about good tarmac views and customer service, but that the lounge is on the small side.
+This lounge was the first to open in Australia, in early 2016.
+It has good tarmac views and customer service but the lounge is on the small side.